davidkhala/node-utils/github/npm/README.md

 ## Notes
 - upper case letters aren't supported in `<OWNER>`, please toLowerCase() before assign one
 - npm login to github registry will phantom accept raw github password while without any access right on github operation
     - use personal access token as password instead.
+    - otherwise:
+        ```
+        401 Unauthorized - PUT https://npm.pkg.github.com/-/user/org.couchdb.user:mediconcen - Error authenticating user: Personal Access Token is invalid.
+        Your token must have the `repo` and read:packages` scopes to login to the GitHub Package Registry.

+        ```